dart-lang/sdk/runtime/vm/service/service.md

 ```
 class IsolateGroup extends Response {
-  // The id which is passed to the getIsolate RPC to reload this
+  // The id which is passed to the getIsolateGroup RPC to reload this
   // isolate.
   string id;

   // A numeric id for this isolate, represented as a string.
 Unique.
   string number;

-  // A name identifying this isolate.
+  // A name identifying this isolate group.
 Not guaranteed to be unique.
   string name;

   // Specifies whether the isolate group was spawned by the VM or embedder for